 It’s also been discovered from research that tocotrienols may benefit neurodegenerative diseases, cancer, diabetes and even hair loss in men.
 And that they may be even more effective than tocopherols for protecting against these diseases.

-Below is a list of the best tocotrienol supplements which are also suitable for vegans and vegetarians (see more below).
+Below is a list of the best tocotrienol supplements which are also suitable for vegans and vegetarians (see more information below).

 - Vitacost Vitamin E and Tocotrienol Complex supplement.